Extra Financial Help

 Low Income Subsidy

-If you qualify for Extra Help, you’ll get a Low Income Subsidy (LIS) rider telling you how much help you’ll get towards your drug plan premium, deductible, and copayments.
+If you qualify for Extra Help, you’ll get a Low Income Subsidy (LIS) rider telling you how much help you’ll get from Medicare to pay for your drug plan premium, deductible, and copayments.

 You receive the same coverage as someone on your plan who is not getting Extra Help.
 Your membership is not affected.
 You must also continue to pay your Medicare Part B premium and follow all the rules and procedures in the Evidence of Coverage.

-Download the Low Income Premium Subsidy on our Forms & Documents page.
+Download the Low Income Premium Subsidy form on our Forms & Documents by selecting Medicare Advantage Plan Documents and then selecting your plan.

-Do You Have LIS and Think You May Be Paying Too Much?
+Do You Have an LIS and Think You May Be Paying Too Much?

 Learn more in your Evidence of Coverage or find a BAE worksheet on the CMS website.